quelopes/HNSCC-network/README.md

 Head-and-neck squamous cell carcinoma (HNSCC) is a heterogeneous malignancy which accounts for approximately 300,000 deaths each year worldwide.
 Smoking, alcohol, and infections by high-risk human papillomavirus (HPV) are among the main risk factors for the development of the disease.
 The incidence of HPV-associated HNSCC is around 25% of the reported cases worldwide, with an even higher proportion in oropharyngeal cancer, and a predominance of infection by HPV-16 and HPV-18 types among those cases.

 The TCGA (The Cancer Genome Atlas) is paramount for data collection of more than 30 cancer types.
-The diversity of omic layers, such as RNA-seq, methylation, miRNA, proteomic, clinical, copy number variation and mutation, can be analyzed in different aspects including mathematical models, machine learning, and data model.
+The diversity of omic layers, such as RNA-seq, methylation, miRNA, proteomic, clinical, copy number variation and mutation, can be analyzed in different aspects including mathematical models, statistics and machine learning.

-### How cite us
+### How to cite us

 The manuscript was submitted to `GigaScience`.
 The preprint version can be read on [PeerJ preprint]().